-Unless licensed pursuant to Section 4825 or a veterinary corporation pursuant to Section 4910, a premises registration holder shall not interfere with, control, or otherwise direct the professional judgment of any licensed veterinarian, registered veterinary technician, veterinary assistant controlled substance permit holder, or veterinary assistant.
-The board may require any information, including, but not limited to, employment contracts between the premises registration holder and a veterinarian, registered veterinary technician, veterinary assistant controlled substance permit holder, or veterinary assistant, the board deems is reasonably necessary for the enforcement of this section.
+4854.1.
+Unless licensed pursuant to Section 4825 or a veterinary corporation pursuant to Section 4910, aA premises registration holder who is not a California licensed veterinarian pursuant to Section 4825 shall not interfere with, control, or otherwise direct the professional judgment of any California licensed veterinarian, or registered veterinary technician., veterinary assistant controlled substance permit holder, or veterinary assistant.
+The board may require any information, including, but not limited to, employment contracts between the premises registration holder and a California licensed veterinary assistant controlled substance permit holder and a California licensed veterinary assistant controlled substance permit holder and a California licensed veterinary assistant controlled substance permit holder and a California licensed veterinary assistant controlled substance permit holder and a California licensed veterinary assistant controlled substance permit holder, or veterinary assistant controlled substance permit holder and a California licensed veterinary assistant controlled substance permit holder, or registered veterinary technician, veterinary assistant controlled substance permit holder, or veterinary assistant, the board deems is reasonably necessary for the enforcement of this section.